 Delete this flag note after selections have been made.

-For units with return fans
+[ANY BSP RETURNDP RETURNTRACK]For units with return fans

 Minimum outdoor air control is enabled when return damper position exceeds MRA-P because it cannot be assumed that the combination of the minimum and the economizer outdoor air dampers are providing sufficient outdoor air under these conditions.